Sulphate attack on ground floor concrete floors

 A sulphate report also includes observations on any movement, cracking or distortion to the external walls around damp proof course level, the internal ground floor walls (which may be built off the slab) and the slab itself.
 The condition of the concrete is examined, the presence or otherwise of any damp proof membrane is recorded and the dampness of the hardcore is noted.
 These are all factors which either indicates a sulphate problem or which could affect the risk of sulphate attack

-Midland flooring offer full removal and replacement of the effected concrete from £200m2 based on 25m2 and max depth 150mm.
+Midland flooring offer full removal and replacement of the effected concrete.
 Please contact us for full details.